 The OD degree will be granted at the normal time, i.e. at the Spring Convocation following the 4th year.
 The program, however, culminates in the MSc.
 A minimum of two terms full-time enrolment in the MSc is required in addition to those required for the OD Degree.
 It is expected that the MSc degree will be completed more quickly than in the regular MSc program.
 Additional time may be required to complete the thesis or coursework.

-Students in the accelerated Master's program may apply for graduate scholarships at the same time as their colleagues in the regular programs.
+Students in the accelerated Master's program may apply for graduate the same time as their colleagues in the regular programs.
 They are also eligible for Optometry undergraduate scholarships during the summer terms.

 Withdrawal or failure